 Download your worksheets:

-If you’re using Constant Contact for email marketing, you’ll be able to look at the performance of your individual emails, see how well your emails perform on average, benchmark your email results to industry averages as well as against your own averages, and compare two email campaigns against each other.
+If you’re using Constant Contact for email marketing, you’ll be able to look at the performance of your individual emails, see how well your emails perform on average, benchmark your email results to industry averages as well as against your own averages, and compare multiple email campaigns against each other.

 But there’s another metric that doesn’t reside within your email marketing reports and that’s business result.
 So we’ve created some handy-dandy worksheets for you so you can get a better understanding of how your email activities are bringing real results to your business.